talestonini/talestonini.com-v1/src/main/resources/pages/About.md

       <td style="padding-right: 15px; width: 30%;"><img src="/img/talestonini.jpg" /></td>
       <td>
         <p>Hi!, my name is <strong>Tales Tonini</strong> and I'm a software engineer interested in Functional Programming, Distributed Systems and the Scala language.</p>
-        <p>I work for a digital solutions consultancy called <a href="https://digio.com.au/">digio</a>, and for the past 5 years I've mainly worked with Spark and Kafka, platforms that I really enjoy to program in.</p>
+        <p>I work for a digital solutions consultancy called <a href="https://digio.com.au/">digio</a> (<a href="https://mantelgroup.com.au/">Mantel Group</a>), and for the past 5 years I've mainly worked with Spark and Kafka, platforms that I really enjoy to program in.</p>
       </td>
     </tr>
     <tr>